 On- and Off-Campus Safety

-Whether you’re craving a cup of Kaldi’s coffee or freshly baked muffin in the morning or a Thai, Mexican, or all-American cuisine in the afternoon, The Cafe is conveniently located on campus on the first floor of the Danforth University Center.
+- Danforth University Center – Get a cup of locally roasted Kaldi's coffee or a freshly baked muffin in the morning.
+Enjoy Thai, Mexican, Italian, or American cuisine in the afternoon.
+All available at The Café, located on the first floor.